 - Store your private key

 Your private key is also generated by the wizard and will need to be stored according to where your DKIM package specifies.

 You will need to do further configuration of your system to ensure DKIM is installed and working properly.
 Refer to the installation instructions for your particular server or consult with your email vendor.

 If an ESP or hosting provider is implemeting DKIM on your behalf, they will handle the necessary server configurations to install DKIM.

 If you have successfully configured everything on your system, you need to test it.
-Use Port25's Authentication Checker for this test.
+Use DMARC Analyzer's DKIM Record Check for this test.

 DKIM implementations are unique to the technology being used, so the testing phase is important and should not be overlooked.
 One of the best ways to troubleshoot DKIM issues is to send a test email, review the results, make the necessary changes, and re-test.